barringtb-hash/Exact-Virtual-Assistant-for-Project-Management/docs/CODEMAP.md

   - Exchanges browser SDP offers with OpenAI Realtime, forwarding environment-selected model/voice and returning the SDP answer payload.
 - `api/charter/extract.js`
   - Legacy entry point that now forwards to the document router so existing clients continue to work without configuration changes.
+- `api/documents/extract.js`
+  - Resolves the requested doc type, loads prompts/metadata from `lib/doc/registry.js`, and returns structured JSON produced by OpenAI.
 - `api/doc/extract.js`
-  - Resolves the requested doc type (defaults to charter), loads doc-type-specific prompts/metadata from `lib/doc/registry.js`, and returns structured JSON produced by OpenAI.
+  - Maintained as a shorthand import that re-exports the router handler for compatibility with older imports.
 - `api/charter/render.js`
   - Delegates to the document router while preserving the legacy `/api/charter/render` signature.
+- `api/documents/render.js`
+  - Streams DOCX exports using the doc-type configuration (charter uses `templates/project_charter_tokens.docx.b64`, DDP loads `templates/doc-types/ddp/template.docx.b64`).
 - `api/doc/render.js`
-  - Streams DOCX exports using the doc-type configuration (charter uses `templates/project_charter_tokens.docx.b64`, DDP loads `templates/doc-types/ddp/template.docx.b64`).
+  - Maintains the legacy export entry point by re-exporting the router handler.
 - `api/export/pdf.js`
   - Validates charter payloads, builds a pdfmake document definition from `templates/pdf/charter.pdfdef.mjs`, and streams the generated PDF buffer without spawning Chromium so the endpoint contract stays the same without the browser dependency.
 - `api/charter/validate.js`
   - Backwards-compatible alias that forwards charter payloads into the shared validator.
+- `api/documents/validate.js`
+  - Compiles the schema + field rules for the requested doc type and returns `{ ok: true }` or detailed Ajv errors.
 - `api/doc/validate.js`
-  - Compiles the schema + field rules for the requested doc type and returns `{ ok: true }` or detailed Ajv errors.
+  - Maintains compatibility by re-exporting the router validator.
 - `api/charter/make-link.js`
   - Generates short-lived, fully-qualified DOCX/PDF download URLs by signing payloads with `FILES_LINK_SECRET` and encoding an expiry timestamp alongside the charter metadata.
 - `api/charter/download.js`
   - Verifies the signed token, enforces the expiry window, and streams the requested document.
 Supports DOCX/PDF/JSON responses and returns a `501` placeholder for unimplemented formats like XLSX.
+- `api/documents/download.js`
+  - Router-aware download handler that streams rendered documents for any registered doc type using manifest metadata.
 - `api/charter/health.js`
   - Lightweight probe that reports whether `FILES_LINK_SECRET` is present so the UI can surface actionable chat guidance when export links are unavailable.